theimowski/master-thesis/docs/section-application.md

 Null references are exceptions thrown at runtime because of referencing a symbol which was not assigned any real value (was `null`).
 In F#, one cannot explicitly bind `null` to any symbol or pass `null` to a function invocation.
 The compiler prevents from doing that by issuing a compile-time error.
-Thanks to this feature, it is hardly possible to get a null reference exception in F# code (unless heavily relying on interoperability or reflection).
+Thanks to this feature, it is hardly possible to get a null reference exception in F# code (unless relying on interoperability with C# or using reflection heavily).
 `Option` type is commonly used in F# to model a property that may or may not have a value.
 If a property has value, then it is `Some`, and otherwise it is `None`, as shown in listing {{fsoption}}.
 In context of WebPart, `Option` determines whether a result should be applied.